* Abe says BOJ should consider maximising employment as mandate

 TOKYO, Jan 11 (Reuters) - The yen slid to 2 1/2-year lows on Friday after Japanese Prime Minister Shinzo Abe said the Bank of Japan should consider maximising employment as a policy goal on top of its current price stability mandate.

-Data showed Japan posted a current account deficit of 222.4 billion yen ($2.5 billion) in November, far larger than economists' median forecast of an almost negligible deficit of 3.5 billion yen ($39 million).
+Data showed Japan posted a current account deficit of 222.4 billion yen ($2.5 billion) in November.
+It was the first deficit in 10 months and far larger than economists’ median forecast of an almost negligible deficit of 3.5 billion yen ($39 million).

 “The data shows Japan’s trade balance is hit by slow trade with China since September (after a territorial dispute that sparked anti-Japan riots.)
 Deficit in the current account is likely to continue in the next couple of months given its seasonal pattern,” said Ayako Sera, market economist at Sumitomo Mitsui Trust Bank.